Landscape in the Mist

-Landscape in the Mist (Τοπίο στην ομίχλη, translit.
-Topio stin omichli) is a 1988 Greek film directed by Theo Angelopoulos.
+Landscape In The Mist (Τοπίο στην ομίχλη, translit.Topío Stín Omíchli) is a 1988 Greek coming-of-age tragedy road film co-written and directed by Theo Angelopoulos.
 The film was selected as the Greek entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.
 A critics' poll by the Village Voice included it in the 100 Best Films of the 20th Century list.
 The film is the third installment in Angelopoulos' Trilogy of Silence, following Voyage to Cythera (1984) and The Beekeeper (1986).
+Since then it has been regarded as Angelopoulos' greatest masterpiece, one of the best movies of 1988, of the 80s, of the 20th century, and one of the greatest and best Greek movies of all time.

 Plot

 Pubescent Voula (Tania Palaiologou) and her five-year-old brother Alexandros (Michalis Zeke) want to see their father, whom they have never met before.
 Their mother tells them he lives in Germany and so Voula and Alexandros one day secretly leave their home to find him.
 They go to the Athens Railway Station and try to use the Germany Express, but are removed from the train for not having a ticket.
 A police officer takes them to a distant uncle, who convinces the officer that the children do not have a father in Germany.
 He informs him that their mother lied to them, to prevent them from knowing the truth: that they have different fathers and are simply the results of one-night stands.
 Although Voula and Alexandros eavesdrop on the conversation, they still believe their mother and believe the uncle is lying.
-When a blizzard suddenly hits the village and no more attention is paid to them, the children manage to escape.
+A blizzard suddenly hits the village, diverting the attention of the adults, and the children manage to escape.

 They continue their journey on foot and eventually meet a young man named Orestis (Stratos Tzortzoglou), who broke down with his bus.
 He offers to take them with him, and the children accept the offer.
 Orestis is the driver of a traveling theater troupe playing a piece about Greek history.
 Recently the troupe has been struggling with declining audience numbers, due to people searching for easier distraction.